-After 3 years of employment (for one or more employers) a work permit is not required anymore: they are free on the labor market.
+After 3 years of employment for the same employer, a work permit is not required anymore: they are free on the labor market.

 You are a family member who wants to come to the Netherlands

-To family members of a Turkish national, who has a right of residence in the Netherlands, a number of exceptions to the regular family reunification rules apply:
+To family members of a Turkish national, who has a right of residence in the Netherlands, several exceptions to the regular family reunification rules apply:

 - passing the Basic Civic Integration Exam Abroad is not required